 Historically, federal loan programs providing direct and guaranteed loans from the Rural Utilities Service to electric cooperatives have been a major source of funding for the members.
 Under the current Rural Utilities Service loan programs, electric distribution borrowers are eligible for loans made by the Federal Financing Bank or other lenders and guaranteed by the Rural Utilities Service.
 Certain borrowers with either low consumer density or higher than average rates and lower than average consumer income are eligible for special loans that bear interest at an annual rate of 5%.
-However, the availability and magnitude of Rural Utilities Service direct and guaranteed loan funds is subject to annual federal budget appropriations and thus cannot be assured.
+However, the availability and magnitude of Rural Utilities Service loan funds is subject to annual federal budget appropriations and thus cannot be assured.
 Currently, the availability of Rural Utilities Service loan funds is subject to increased uncertainty because of budgetary and political pressures faced by Congress.

-The President's budget proposal for fiscal year 2016 provides for loan levels of \$6 billion.
-However, the funding is proposed to be available only for renewable energy, generation with carbon sequestration projects and certain environmental improvements.
+The President's budget proposal for fiscal year 2017 provides for loan levels of \$6.5 billion for electric infrastructure, including, among other things, distribution, smart grid technology, energy efficiency, and security enhancements.
 Although Congress has historically rejected proposals to dramatically curtail or redirect the Rural Utilities Service loan program, there can be no assurance that it will continue to do so.
-In addition, potential regulatory changes by the Rural Utilities Service affecting its implementation of the National Environmental Policy Act may add to the compliance costs or delays in connection with transactions governed by the loan contracts of those members that are borrowers from the Rural Utilities Service.
-Because of these factors, we cannot predict the amount or cost of Rural Utilities Service direct and guaranteed loans that may be available to the members in the future.
+Because of these factors, we cannot predict the amount or cost of Rural Utilities Service loans that may be available to the members in the future.
 For additional information regarding the Rural Utilities Service, see "OGLETHORPE POWER CORPORATION - Relationship with Federal Lenders - Rural Utilities Service."